gefdz/AstroDART/docs/source/astrophotography.rst

     The first two stages are mostly the same as in the photometry case shown in :ref:`photometry` , with the exception of cosmic ray correction.

 This pipeline is intended for two main uses, astrophotography data reduction (including image combination and alignment) and photometry.
 This notebook in particular is a demo of the former.
 This pipeline is basically a wrapper of astropy functions and in particular those of `ccdproc <https://ccdproc.readthedocs.io/en/latest/>`_.
-We being by importing the necessary packages
+We begin by importing the necessary packages

 .. code-block:: python